Green Wall Accelerator

-The Great Green Wall Accelerator will be coordinated through the Pan Africa Agency for the Great Green Wall (PAAGGW), with initial support from UNCCD.
+The Great Green Wall Accelerator will be coordinated through the Pan Africa Agency for the Great Green Wall (PAAGGW) with support from UNCCD.
+It aims to:

 Why do we need a Great Green Wall Accelerator?

-The Great Green Wall Initiative has evolved from its initial focus on tree planting towards a comprehensive rural development initiative aiming to transform the lives of Sahelian populations by creating a mosaic of green and productive landscapes across 11 countries (Senegal, Mauritania, Mali, Burkina Faso, Niger, Nigeria, Chad, Sudan, Ethiopia, Eritrea, Djibouti) .
+The Great Green Wall Initiative has evolved from its initial focus on tree planting towards a comprehensive rural development initiative that aims to transform the lives of those living in the Sahel by creating a mosaic of green and productive landscapes across 11 countries (Burkina Faso, Chad, Djibouti, Eritrea, Ethiopia, Mali, Mauritania, Niger, Nigeria, Senegal, and Sudan).

-- Lack of mainstreaming of environmental change and a$ction into the respective sector strategies, policies and action plans
+a lack of mainstreaming of environmental change and action into the respective sector strategies, policies, and action plans

-The report estimates that at least 33 Billion United States Dollars will be required in the next decade to achieve the ambitions of the Great Green Wall by 2030 to:
+The report estimates that at least USD 33 billion will be required in the next decade to achieve the ambitions of the Great Green Wall by 2030, to:

-To address these challenges and funding gaps, the GGW Accelerator will be consolidating progress made to date and supporting and scaling up ongoing efforts of the Great Green Wall Initiative and its 2030 ambitions.
+To address these challenges and funding gaps, the GGW Accelerator will consolidate the progress made to date and support and scale the ongoing efforts of the Great Green Wall and its 2030 ambitions.
 The Accelerator will monitor and promote investments towards five pillars:

 The Accelerator is building capacities to monitor and track progress

 The Accelerator will provide a comprehensive mapping of the available funding and monitor and evaluate the impact of projects.
-It will ensure a tracking of progress towards achieving the 2030 ambition of the GGW.
-The UNCCD will support the Pan African Agency of the Great Green Wall to monitor, track progress and ensure a more coordinated support to the existing GGW member states, structures and institutions.
+It will ensure tracking of progress towards achieving the Great Green Wall’s goals by 2030.
+The UNCCD will support the Pan African Agency of the Great Green Wall to track progress and ensure more coordinated support between and among the GGW member states.

-2021: Design an GGW Online Platform for monitoring, tracking and connecting financing flows with project needs and implementation results
+2021: Design a GGW Online Platform for monitoring, tracking, and connecting financing flows with project needs

 2021 – 2022: Support GGW countries in establishing enhanced monitoring and reporting systems